golang/proposal/design/18130-type-alias.md

  - func(Tnamed) and func(Tunderlying)
  - interface{ M() Tnamed } and interface{ M() Tunderlying }

-Because Tnamed and Tunderlying are different types, a Tunderlying stored in an interface value x does not match a type assertion x.(Tnamed) and does not match a type switch case Tnamed; similarly, a Tnamed does not match x.(Tunderlying) nor case Tunderlying.
+Because Tnamed and Tunderlying are different types, a Tunderlying stored in an interface value x does not match a type assertion `x.(Tnamed)` and does not match a type switch `case Tnamed`; similarly, a Tnamed does not match `x.(Tunderlying)` nor `case Tunderlying`.

 Tnamed, being a named type, can have [method declarations](https://golang.org/ref/spec#Method_declarations) associated with it.